wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Dorothy:** You see... it's all natural and MUCH better for your mental health.
 You can find the recipe on my Instagram page.

-**Florence:** Oh, Dorothy, we're so sorry for all that...
-"We are The Dames" nonsense.
+**Florence:** Oh, Dorothy, we're so sorry for all that "We are The Dames" nonsense.

 **Beatrice:** I suppose we were all just a bit stressed?

 **Jackie:** Yes, sorry for torturing you Ken, it was nothing personal.

-**Gertrude:** Does anyone else have a craving for tofu?
+**Gertrude:** Does anyone fancy some tofu?

 **Dorothy:** _unties the dames_ well, no real harm done, I think Ken's a bit traumatised, but he's had worse.

-**Ken:** Oh, I'm fine, it'll take more than a few fat blokes in dresses to bother me, no offence...
+**Ken:** Oh, I'm fine, it'll take more than a few fat blokes in dresses to bother me, no offence love...

 **Florence:** Well, we'd better get back home, come along ladies.